npinak/npinak/README.md

 - 👋 Hi, I’m @npinak
 - 👀 I’m currently using this page to show projects that I've done to employers!
 - 🌱 I’m currently learning more about Data Science, EEG, and fMRI using Python, R, and MATLAB.
-- 🧠 For my professional goals, I want to research the neural origins of psychiatric disoders.

 <!---